aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/imap-backup-and-restore-operation/_index.md

 imap_client.backup(infos, data_dir + "\\ImapBackup.pst", settings)
 ```

-## **Restore Messages**
+## **Restore IMAP Messages**

-The code sample below demonstrates how to implement the restoring ability into your project using the 'restore' method of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class:
+To restore messages from a .pst file back to an IMAP server, use the `restore` method of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class:

 ```py
 import aspose.email as ae